OSGeo/OSGeoLive-doc/doc/quickstart/geoext_quickstart.rst

     });

-ExtJS
+Create a viewport
 -----

 The final step in creating our application is to create a viewport - a container representing the application which will display all the components we created above.

 .. code-block:: js